-Host an NHI Training
+Host a Training

 NHI partners with transportation agencies and organizations across the United States to develop and deliver quality training.
 In these training partnerships, NHI provides superior training materials and subject matter experts to instruct the course, while our "hosts" provide the training facility and equipment.
 Participants can register with the host, or through the NHI Web site.
 Anyone can attend or host an NHI Instructor-Led (ILT) or Web-conference training (WCT) session.